India and Tamil Nadu Clash over Jallikattu, Tamil Identity, Tamil Pride and Tamil Nationalism

 There are critics who say that the sport should be banned because bulls were given alcohol or sprayed with chili powder before the event.
 This is not the tradition and it is illegal to do so.
 There are laws in place and the bulls are inspected by veterinarians.
 If there is occasional violations of the law in specific cases, bring them to the attention of police and have the criminals prosecuted.
 There are a few instances of illegal use of performance enhancing drugs among Olympic athletes.
 Culprits are banned from Olympics but Olympics go on.
 No one ever demanded that Olympics be banned.
 Then why is India banning jallikattu?Another reason cited by critics of jalllikattu is that sometimes spectators are injured by bulls getting out of the arena.
 This is not the fault of the sports but that of the organizers not providing adequate security.
 Spectators have been occasionally injured in auto-racing, air shows and in fact in some music concerts when people get trampled.
 These events were never

 Yet jallikattu, the ancient cultural event of TamilNadu was banned by decision makers a thousand miles away.
 Matters relating to Tamil culture and language should be decided by a court in TamilNadu consisting of judges from Tamil Nadu.
+If anyone has valid evidence that bulls are harmed, they should bring that to the attention of the state government for resolution, and accept the decision of state government and state high court.

 5. The Supreme Court Ban and Tamil Nadu Wants it Removed by Law